Research degrees that may be granted by the University are listed in Appendix 1.

-- To determine whether students have fulfilled award and programme requirements to permit entry to University assessments and make recommendations to Standing Committee on Assessment acting on behalf of Senate.
+- To determine whether students have fulfilled award and programme requirements to permit entry to University assessments and make recommendations to the Standing Committee on Assessment acting on behalf of Senate.

-- To make recommendations to Standing Committee on Assessment acting on behalf of Senate on exemptions or exceptions to such arrangements.
+- To make recommendations to the Standing Committee on Assessment acting on behalf of Senate on exemptions or exceptions to such arrangements.

 Students must follow all other examination requirements as set out in the Policy on Research Degrees.
 Any student not complying with examination requirements may be deemed to have failed the assessment and may not be given a reassessment opportunity.

 All materials submitted for assessment or forming part of an assessment process become the property of the University on receipt.
 The University may pass copies of assessment materials to third parties, but in so doing undertakes not to prejudice the rights, freedoms and legitimate interests of the student in accordance with relevant legislation.

 The intellectual property contained in assessment materials remains with the originator, except where the provisions of Regulation 12.2 apply.